LYRA-Block-Lattice/LyraBroker/Readme.md

 Lyra Broker is a gateway for any platform/languages to connect to the Lyra blockchain.

-Lyra Broker use standard gRPC to provide services.
-Any client/systems can talk by gRPC can use the broker.

 # Install

 run LyraBorker

 # Client Intergration

+Lyra Broker use standard gRPC to provide services.
+Any client/systems can talk by gRPC can use the broker.

 We have a wallet running on Node-JS for demo: LyraJsWallet.
 More examples comming soon.

+The Google protobuf file is here: https://github.com/LYRA-Block-Lattice/LyraBroker/blob/master/LyraBroker/Protos/broker.proto

 # Limitition